Floorp-Projects/Floorp/xpcom/docs/xpidl.rst

 uuid must be generated when creating the interface.
 After that, it doesn't need to be changed any more.

-Online tools such as http://mozilla.pettay.fi/cgi-bin/mozuuid.pl can help generate UUIDs for new interfaces.
+``mach gen-uuid``, a cli tool like ``uuidgen``, or an online tool like https://mozilla.pettay.fi/mozuuid.html can help generate UUIDs for new interfaces.

 ``builtinclass``
 ````````````````